Howler and the hometown hate debate

-Minnesota, Give Up.
-No, that's not the title of Howler's next album, nor is it the slogan for the eyebrow-raising marketing campaign the band just rolled out.
-But, if you were to read some of the things being bandied about on the internet regarding the interview that their baby-faced bandleader, Jordan Gatesmith, gave to the Guardian's Alexis Petridis, you might think just that.
+Minnesota Give Up.
+No, that's not the title of Howler's next album, nor is it the slogan for the eyebrow-raising marketing campaign the band rolled out last week.
+But, if you were to read some of the things being bandied about on the interwebs about the interview that their baby-faced bandleader, Jordan Gatesmith, gave to the Guardian's Alex Petridis, you might think just that.

-One of the funny things about Gatesmith's original comments—beyond, of course, the curious fact that he singled out the 4ontheFloor—is that he didn't really say anything new.
+One of the funny things about Gatesmith's original comments -- beyond, of course, the curious fact that he singled out the 4ontheFloor -- is that he didn't really say anything new.
 Sure, there were the same old complaints about how long it's been since the Purple One and the 'Mats were doing their thing.
 Then again, who hasn't heard that dozens of times over?
-Far more compelling, and eloquent, was what Gatesmith had to say in an interview in January with Jim Walsh, when he wondered whether "Minneapolis is where dreams go to die."
+Far more compelling, and eloquent, was what Gatesmith had to say in an interview in January with Jim Walsh, where he wondered whether "Minneapolis is where dreams go to die."

 Oh no, she didn't!

-What Lang is getting at, however, is the notion that the Twin Cities scene is too incestuous—another oft-repeated criticism of the local music here.
+What Lang is getting at, however, is the notion that the Twin Cities are too incestuous -- another oft-repeated criticism of the local music here.
 But this, too, has always seemed like a flimsy argument.
-Say what you will about how technology has wiped out the need for local scenes, but it remains true that musicians working with other musicians, artists with other artists, is healthy.
-Some of the best local music in recent years has happened through collaborations and cross-pollination.
+First off, say what you will about how technology has wiped out the need for local scenes, but it remains true that musicians working with other musicians, artists with other artists, is healthy.
+Some of the best local music in recent years has happened through collaborations and "icky" cross-pollination.

-If the scene seems too cliquey, well, making connections is a reality of almost any business—and, like it or not, music is a business, and success a function of it.
-(Yes, that's also true of Elite Gymnastics and even Howler.)
+And second off, if the scene seems too cliquey, well, making connections is a reality of almost any business -- and, like it or not, music is a business, and success a function of it.
+(Believe it or not, that's also true of Elite Gymnastics and, yes, Howler.)
 Hell, the real issue may just be that Minnesotans are bad businesspeople.
 The fact remains, however, that the musicians in this town are regular people, and they'll probably talk to you if you say hi.
 Same with us pesky journalists, in case anyone cares.

-Perhaps a better way of phrasing things is to say that the Twin Cities is too insular.
-Gatesmith touches on this when he says, "They'll really build up these bands...that I will hate....
+Perhaps a better way of phrasing things is to say that the Twin Cities are too insular.
+Gatesmith touches on this when he says, "They'll really build up these bands... that I will hate...
 And then, of course, nothing will happen outside Minneapolis for them."
-This, really, is the crux of the problem, the root of our self-consciously wondering whether anything is "wrong" with the music here—our collective inferiority complex, you might say.
+This, really, is the crux of the problem, the root of our self-consciously wondering whether anything is "wrong" with the music here -- our collective inferiority complex, you might say.

-Of course, the same is equally true of what gets written here, and at other local outlets, as well.
+Of course, the same is equally true of what gets written right here at Gimme Noise, and other local outlets, as well.
 In fact, while this writer is baffled by the suggestion in some quarters that we "need to be tastemakers" (a meaningless term), the local media should toughen up a bit, and give some honest, constructive criticism.
 It's better for the bands that way, and it would ease the perception that we're just a little too buddy-buddy for our own good.
 Ironically, when someone like Gatesmith says just this thing, the claws come out.
 Or, come to think, not ironically at all.

 But all of this brings us back to Gatesmith's original point about the lack of a modern-day Prince or a Hüsker Dü to call our own.
 He reiterated that point this morning when he said, "I think there's been a lot of critics that have come out of that scene, right after the Replacements, they've kind of hung around.
 And I think they've all banded together over the last 10 or 20 years, and I feel like now, it's kind of time to make a little bit more room for the younger generation."

 More problematic is that, when we set ourselves those kinds of expectations, we're bound to be disappointed.
-Saying that there's been "this giant lull period of, like, 30 years" completely ignores, among other things, the great punk music of the '90s—the sort of music that helps make for a thriving and truly local scene.
-Think of it this way: How many other cities in North America can claim to have had several true "national" bands break out in the past 10 years?
+Saying that there's been "this giant lull period of, like, 30 years" completely ignores, among other things, the great punk music of the '90s -- the sort of music that helps make for a thriving, and truly local scene.
+Think of it this way: How many other cities in North America can claim to have had several true "national" bands break out in the past ten years?
 What if you're looking for bands that people watching the Grammys will recognize, rather than just Pitchfork readers?
-It's a small, almost non-existent pool.
+It's a small, almost non-existent, pool.

-Here's an idea: Let's stop idol-worshiping bands like Hüsker Dü, the Replacements, and, yes, Prince.
-Each were great artists, and in all likelihood the most important ones to come out of these cities—especially when viewed from a broader perspective.
+Here's an idea, then: Let's stop idol-worshiping bands like Hüsker Dü, the Replacements, and, yes, Prince.
+Each were great artists, and in all likelihood the most important ones to come out of these cities -- especially when viewed from a broader perspective.
 We should appreciate them and be proud of them.
 But living forever in their shadows is unhealthy.
 If that's all there is for us to do, then we might as well give up.